 Your day-to-day behaviors and activities, for example, the way you sit, could play a huge role in building up stress in your spine.

-It is usually difficult for the vertebrae of the column to readjust themselves once they come out of place.
+It is usually difficult for the column’s vertebrae to readjust themselves once they come out of place.
 However, using an inversion table tilted at an angle of about 60° can go a long way in readjusting the vertebrae.
 A little stretching and easing of the pressure on the vertebrae, which an inversion table allows you to do, can correct the anomaly.

 - Helps to relax your Tense muscles